folio-org/okapi/doc/security.md

  * Okapi checks that we have a X-Okapi-Tenant header, and that the tenant mentioned there does actually exist.
  * It builds a list of modules that serve that request, and that are enabled for the tenant.
 These will be sorted in order of the "level" in the RoutingEntry in the ModuleDescriptor.
  * This list will typically consist of two modules: first "auth", and then the actual module that serves the request.
 But we may have more modules involved, maybe some kind of audit log module post-processing every request.
- * Okapi checks if the request contains an X-Okapi-Token. if so, tt saves the token for future use.
+ * Okapi checks if the request contains an X-Okapi-Token.
+If so, it saves the token for future use.
 Actually, it copies it to every entry in its module pipeline.
  * Okapi goes through the RoutingEntries that it plans to call, and collects the sum of permissionsRequired and permissionsDesired for those services.
-It deduplicates the lists and places them into extra headers X-Okapi-Permissions-Required and X-Okapi-Permissions-Desired as Json representations of lists of strings, like this: [ "some.perm", "other.perm" ]
+It deduplicates the lists and places them into extra headers X-Okapi-Permissions-Required and X-Okapi-Permissions-Desired as JSON representations of lists of strings, like this: [ "some.perm", "other.perm" ]
- * Okapi goes through the moduleDesciptors for the modules it intends to pass the request to, and checks if any permissions have been granted to any of the modules.
-It passes those in a X-Okapi-Module-Permissions header, as a Json encoding of a map from module names to lists of strings, for example { "motd" : [ "db.motd.read" ], "foo" : [ "bar.x", "bar.y" ] }
+ * Okapi goes through the moduleDescriptors for the modules it intends to pass the request to, and checks if any permissions have been granted to any of the modules.
+It passes those in a X-Okapi-Module-Permissions header, as a JSON encoding of a map from module names to lists of strings, for example:
+{ "motd" : [ "db.motd.read" ], "foo" : [ "bar.x", "bar.y" ] }
  * Now Okapi can start sending requests for the modules.
 For each module in its pipeline list, it:
- * Checks where the module is running (which node, which port)
+ * Checks where the module is running (which node, which port).
  * Passes the original HTTP request to the module, with additional headers:
      * X-Okapi-Tenant: as it received it.
      * X-Okapi-Token: Either as it received it, or a new one from the auth module.